solarmon/WHDLoad-Game-Launcher/README.md

    * A game launcher is launched.
      - GAMES: is assigned to DH1: (if not already assigned).
      - The game launcher can be configured to point to DH1: or GAMES: as the games repository.
+* WHDload options from Tool Types support if a previously generated .tooltypes file is present.

 # Requirements